PeterConstable/PythonTutorial/2_Numbers_Expressions_Variables.md

 >For complete details on precedence order of operators, see [6.17 Operator precedence](https://docs.python.org/3.8/reference/expressions.html#operator-summary).

+>To improve readability of expressions with multiple operators, spaces should be used around the operator with lower precedence, but not around the operators with higher precedence.
+For example, `3 + 4*2`.
+For detailed recommendations on Python coding style, see [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/).

 When an addition, subtraction or multiplication expression has two ```int``` operands, the result is an ```int```.

 ```foo